 Students become lifelong learners across a variety of subjects, focusing on biblical and theological studies and learning to view and interact with the world through the lens of God’s word.

-To earn an Advanced Certificate of Ministry and Leadership, students complete 64 hours of courses taught by qualified faculty.
+To earn an Associate of Arts in Ministry Leadership, students complete 64 hours of courses taught by qualified faculty.

 This course will provide new students with an orientation to the college experience and environment.
 Students will build both the confidence and skills necessary to navigate college life successfully.
 The engaging content and focus on applying course concepts to real-world situations will equip new college students to engage in their courses, with their professors, and with fellow students.